 Stephen has been a CEDR accredited mediator for over 21 years and is a CEDR Mediation panel member.

 He is a Fellow of the Chartered Institute of Arbitrators (FCIArb) and is a CEDR Arbitration Panel Member.
 He is also on CEDR’s panel of adjudicators dealing with consumer complaints against surveyors.

 He is a member of the Chancery, Property and Commercial Bar Associations.

 ADR and Mediation

-Stephen has been lead mediator in 43 mediations. and is on CEDR’s mediation panel.
+Stephen has been lead mediator in 46 mediations. and is on CEDR’s mediation panel.
 Please see Stephen’s mediation cv here.
 Stephen is happy to carry out virtual mediations over Zoom.